jamulussoftware/jamulus/README.md

 ## Contents of this feature branch

 This branch contains a almost finished implementation of a stereo streaming API directly from the server to ffmpeg.
-For more information see npostavs Pull Request: https://github.com/jamulussoftware/jamulus/pull/967 Further development can be based on this branch and the approach in dtinth's repo linked in the Pull Request mentioned above.
+For more information see dingodoppelt's Pull Request: https://github.com/jamulussoftware/jamulus/pull/967 Further development can be based on this branch and the approach in dtinth's repo linked in the Pull Request mentioned above.

 Jamulus - Internet Jam Session Software
 =======================================